 One huge benefit of Payleven is that the pricing structure for telephone transaction fees is simple and transparent.
-You will always know to expect a charge of 2.95% on each transaction regardless of how much is being processed.
+You can always expect a charge of 2.95% on each transaction regardless of how much is being processed.

-In comparison, PayPal operates a sliding scale of charges that are based on the total amount in processed payments the previous month.
-This means that your transaction costs could vary month on month, making it difficult to predict and pass on the charge to your customers.
+In comparison, PayPal operates a sliding scale of charges based on the total amount of processed payments the previous month.
+This means that your transaction costs could vary month-on-month, making it difficult to predict the charge.

 The table below shows the breakdown of transaction fees for telephone payments on PayPal’s virtual terminal.

 |Total payments processed (in a calendar month)||Transaction fee (per transaction)|